StefanNede/cpp-hangman/hangman/plan.md

 ## how to draw the hangman

 inside the displayCurrentCorrect() have 6 different multiline strings.
-To declare a multiline string use: const string str =
-R"(
-"Line 1
-Line 2
-and so on"
-)";
+Just use \n to add new lines.